FirstPersonKSP/Kerbal-VR/README_DEV.md

 ## Compiling

-- **KerbalVR_Mod**
+- **KerbalVR_Mod solution**

-  Open in **Visual Studio 2019**.
-In the project properties under Reference Paths, add the path to your &lt;KSP_ROOT&gt;\KSP_x64_Data\Managed directory.
+  Open in **Visual Studio 2022**.
+For each of the KerbalVR and KerbalVR-RPM projects, in the project properties under Reference Paths, add the path to your KSP root directory (where the executable is).
 This information is not stored in the csproj so different developers can have different KSP install locations.
 To compile,  hit **Build > Build Solution**.

-  This project automatically copies files into the GameData directory.
+  These projects automatically copy files into the GameData directory.
 If you are iterating on code, I suggest making a junction or symlink from your KSP's GameData directory to point at your development directory.

-  If you clone the *KerbalVR* repo, you can build this project alone **without the having to first build the other projects**.
+  If you clone the *KerbalVR* repo, you can build this solution alone **without the having to first build the other projects**.
 The repo will contain the latest binaries generated from the other projects, including the Unity asset bundles.